conduition/conduition.io/source/_posts/zkpreimage.md

 If the Schnorr signature is valid, Bob runs $\mathbf{Verify}(\text{Prog}, Z, (e, h, s))$ to verify Alice's claim about the signature's relationship to $h$.
 If it outputs success, then Bob knows the Schnorr signature value $s$ was computed using $k$ (the preimage of $h$) as the secret key.
 He is then confident $h = \text{SHA256}(k)$ and $K = kG$ are related as Alice claimed.

 This approach radically reduces our performance overhead.
-Instead of 47 minutes, this proof takes only about 3 minutes on my machine, and this could likely be optimized further with lower-level proof systems.
+Instead of 47 minutes, this proof takes only about **20 seconds** on my machine, and this could likely be optimized further with lower-level proof systems.

 ## Pseudo-PTLCs